-- involve an Irish producer as minority co-producer of a film or drama television programmes and series, where (a) BSÉ/IFB is convinced of the quality of the project and, (b) the amount of BSÉ/IFB's investment corresponds to the level of involvement of Irish personnel, elements and facilities in the project.
+- involve an Irish producer as minority co-producer of a film, documentary or drama television programme or series, where (a) BSÉ/IFB is convinced of the quality of the project and (b) the amount of BSÉ/IFB's investment corresponds to the level of involvement of Irish personnel, elements and facilities in the project.

 Submissions on behalf of works to be made wholly or predominantly in the Irish language will continue to be particularly welcomed by BSÉ/IFB.

-BSÉ/IFB will always be vigilant in ensuring that films and high quality drama and animation television programmes and series in which it invests entail a high volume of expenditure on Irish personnel and in the Irish industry, and this aspect of a submission is likely to play a material part in a positive decision.
-It will not in itself be a decisive factor, however, where BSÉ/IFB is not convinced by the quality of a project or where the project in other respects does not comply with any of the priorities set out above.
+BSÉ/IFB will always be vigilant in ensuring that films and high-quality drama and animation television programmes and series in which it invests entail a high volume of expenditure on Irish personnel and in the Irish industry, and this aspect of a submission is likely to play a material part in a positive decision.
+It will not be a decisive factor in itself, however, where BSÉ/IFB is not convinced by the quality of a project or where the project does not comply with any of the other priorities set out above.
 This is dealt with in more detail under Further Considerations below.

-The guiding principles described above should serve to give applicants insight into the way in which BSÉ/IFB's executives and advisors will assess a project from the point of view of its content and the creative team involved.
-In assessing production funding applications, other factors may come into play, concerning the economic effects of the project, the financial arrangements, and the prospects of reaching audiences.
+The guiding principles described above should give applicants an insight into the way in which BSÉ/IFB's executives and advisors assess a project from the point of view of its content and the creative team involved.
+In assessing production funding applications, other factors may come into play concerning the economic effects of the project, the financial arrangements and the prospects of reaching audiences.

-Where BSÉ/IFB does not consider that a project adheres to any of the guiding principles, these other factors will not in themselves be sufficient to secure an offer of funding.
-But, in the case of a project where content and creative team are seen as persuasive, the following considerations may affect and outcomes between BSÉ/IFB and the producers as to the level of BSÉ/IFB's investment and the way in which the work will be financed, produced and distributed:
+Where BSÉ/IFB does not consider that a project adheres to any of the guiding principles, these other factors will not, in themselves, be sufficient to secure an offer of funding.
+But in the case of a project where the content and creative team are seen as persuasive, the following considerations may affect the outcome between BSÉ/IFB and the producers as to the level of BSÉ/IFB's investment and the way in which the work will be financed, produced and distributed:

 - Has the producer managed and delivered audiovisual works in a professional and efficient manner before?